nautobot/nautobot/nautobot/docs/user-guide/core-data-model/dcim/controller.md

 ## Related Models

-A controller can be deployed to either an individual [Device](./device.md) or to a group of devices defined as a [Device Redundancy Group](./deviceredundancygroup.md) via `deployed_controller_device` or `deployed_controller_group` fields.
+A controller can be deployed to either an individual [Device](./device.md) or to a group of devices defined as a [Device Redundancy Group](./deviceredundancygroup.md) via `controller_device` or `controller_device_redundancy_group` fields.
 These fields are mutually exclusive.

 Each controller can also be connected to a [Platform](./platform.md) and a specific [External Integration](../../platform-functionality/externalintegration.md) to define its connection to an external system.